nirajp13/ld-culture-24/README.md

                 Help or hindrance?
         Social
             too many to list!
+        Market competition and economic downturns
+        Technical debt and legacy systems
+        Rapid scaling and hypergrowth demands
+        Investor expectations and pressure from stakeholders
+        Security incidents and data breaches
+        Customer demands and support challenges
     Maintaining healthy culture
         Is culture more than values?
             Enron values: "integrity, respect, communication & excellence"